-Referring to our specific experience, potential upgrades that we’d suggest would concern the 3D printed parts themselves.
+Referring to our specific experience, potential upgrades for the Prusa i3 MK3 would concern the 3D printed parts themselves.
 We’re not suggesting that the parts that come with the kit are faulty, but there were some minor quibbles over quality control.
 And there’s always a chance of breaking a piece during the assembly process if you apply too much force.

 Fortunately, if you already have access to a 3D printer you can easily print off a spare set.
 And with the new version control system implemented with this generation, you’re always going to know whether you have the most current set of parts for the Original Prusa i3 MK3.

 We’ve been given to understand that the factory parts are printed in PETG material, so you probably want to stick with that.
 Though ABS is also a viable material since that was used in previous models.
 And if you have money to burn, you could even get them made with laser-sintered nylon.
 That would be awesome.

 Another suggestion would be to swap the linear ball bearings on your Prusa i3 MK3 for polymer ones.
 Doing so will dramatically cut down on the amount of noise generated by your 3D printer.
 They can also be used dry without the need for lubrication.
 It’s a very simple but effective upgrade.

 Finally, a small upgrade to the E3D V6 hotend would be to procure one of those blue silicon socks.
 It’s really good for keeping the hotend clean and prevents grimy bits of charcoal from futzing up your prints.

 First and foremost, we’d like to raise a glass to Jakub Dolezal for his fantastic work as a technical author.
 He’s produced a set of instructions to assembling the Original Prusa i3 MK3 that are legible, clear and free from error.
 Thank you, Jakub!

 At no point were we left scratching our heads or wondering what to do next.
 Moreover, the structure of the guide is such that other users can contribute comments or feedback; more often than not, this feedback goes upstream into either improving the guide or improving the design of the printer.